vitorjusto/SOLID_By_Example/README.md

 ﻿# SOLID-By-Example
 Welcome to this repository dedicated to learning and applying the SOLID principles through practical, real-life code examples.
-Here you will find legacy anti-pattern code and refactored versions, making it easy to understand the before/after impact of proper software design.
+Here you'll find legacy anti-pattern code and refactored versions, making it easy to understand the before/after impact of proper software design.

 Whether you’re a beginner or an experienced developer, this repo is a valuable reference for writing clean, maintainable, and scalable software.
 ------